 Shakespeare in the Bush – Laura Bohannan, Hamlet, and the Tiv

 “Shakespeare in the Bush” must be one of the most anthologized anthropology articles of all time, perhaps even edging out Horace Miner’s Body Ritual among the Nacirema.
 It is a very versatile article–I have used it as a general introduction to anthropology, or as a way to explain fieldwork, the idea of culture, or language.
 Since many students read Hamlet for senior year high school, the basic text is often fresh.
-I recently returned to use “Shakespeare in the Bush” as a way to introduce basic concepts of anthropology, corresponding to the material in the section on Human Nature and Anthropology.
+I recently returned to use “Shakespeare in the Bush” as a way to introduce basic concepts of anthropology, corresponding to the material in the section on Human Nature and Anthropology and to my attempt at What is Anthropology?

 Although Bohannan tells this tale to illustrate deep difference, a much deeper difference than she anticipated, other readings are possible–the tale could also show what we share, like story-telling, meaning-making, morality, and ethnocentrism.
 However, as Clifford Geertz elaborates, the idea of a shared morality is up-ended by the topsy-turvy moral contents: